 The shoe features a smooth footbed and midsole.
 This design also helps keep the feet in place to prevent injuries, and sufficient cushioning for most hikers.
 Some owners indicate the shoes are great for outdoor conditions with high levels of traction/stability.
 They are slippery when worn indoors, however.
 And, the cotton canvas exterior, isn't the best material for waterproofing.
 So, the shoes aren't perfect for wet or muddy hikes.

 The hiking shoes cost between seventy dollars to one hundred.
-The average reviews on Backcountry for the shoes is 4.7 out of 5-stars.

 Our Top Choice